 - ‘Traditional’ Seller Type

-Then, by searching monthly activity going back five years (4) and searching by Median Sales Price (5), I discover that the highest Median Sales Price in each of the last five years typically came in June.
+Then, by searching activity going back five years and searching by Median Sales Price, you discover that the highest Median Sales Price in each of the last five years typically came in June:

-So my answer — also knowing how long the closing process takes in my market— would be:
+So, your answer — also knowing how long the closing process takes in your market— would be:

 “Sellers in this neighborhood who close on the sale of their home in June have typically received the highest Median Sales Price during the last five years.
-Since it usually takes 30-60 days for a home to close once it’s put on the market, I would recommend listing your home in April or May.”
+Since it usually takes 30-60 days for a home to close once it’s on the market, I would recommend we list your home in April or May.”

 When is the best time to sell my house … quickly?

-In this example, another set of clients in a similar home (previously owned, single-family) in the same Twins Cities neighborhood aren’t looking for the best price.
-Instead, they need to get out quickly and move across the country after one of the owners was forced to relocate for their job.
+Maybe sellers with a previously owned, single-family home aren’t looking for the best price.
+Instead, they need to get out quickly and move across the country for a job relocation.

-Selecting the same metrics in the previous example — only this time sorting by Average Days on Market (highlighted) — I discover homes that closed in July during the last five years have historically had the fewest Days on Market.
+Selecting the same metrics from the previous example — only this time sorting by Average Days on Market — you discover homes that closed in July during the last five years have historically had the fewest Days on Market:

-“Sellers in this neighborhood who have closed on the sale of their home in July have typically had their home on the market for the shortest amount of time, with last year’s Average Days on Market being 45 days in July.
-However, that metric is trending downward overall, so you could reasonably expect to sell your home even quicker.”
+“Sellers who have closed on the sale of their home in July have typically had their home on the market for the shortest amount of time, with last year’s Average Days on Market being 30 days in July.
+That metric is trending downward overall, so you could reasonably expect to sell your home even quicker.”

 Remember: These are only examples.
-Markets vary, and no one knows their market as well as experience real estate agents.
+Markets vary, and no one knows their market as well as experienced real estate agents.